 They are generally cohesive (no crumbs!) and with the new improvements we were able to enjoy them as perfectly-sized burger buns!
 When we first tried Mickey’s English Muffins, they were a bit too egg-y in taste and texture.
 They reformulated and resolved that issue, and have even tweaked their recipes a few more times over the years.
 But they still offer the same classic line up of flavors.

 This is their baseline flavor, which, as mentioned, is much like two round little slices of wheat bread, but with a slight hearty variation in taste and texture.
 Honestly, we not only enjoyed these topped with eggs, but also as the buns for turkey burgers!
 They were the absolute perfect fit for both, and held up nicely, so long as we thoroughly drained the eggs and the burgers (on paper towels) to soak up excess moisture before setting them atop a muffin bottom.

 Nutrition (per muffin): 170 calories, 13g fat, 5g carbs, 3g fiber, 1g sugars (includes 0g added sugars), 9g protein.*

-Toasted Onion – In this photo (below) you can see a little more of the Mikey’s Muffins texture.
-I liked this flavor for savories like burgers, though Tony wasn’t able to trial due to the onion.
+In the photo below you can see a little more of the texture of Mikey’s English Muffins.
+We liked this flavor for savories like burgers.

 For More Product Information: Visit the Mikey’s Muffins website at www.mikeysmuffins.com.